RebelToolbox/RebelEngine/editor/icons/README.md

 # Editor icons

-This folder contains all the icons used by Godot editor (except for platform icons which are located in their respective platform folder).
+This folder contains all the icons used by Rebel Editor;
+except for platform icons which are located in the platform folders.

 See [Editor icons](https://docs.rebeltoolbox.com/en/latest/development/editor/creating_icons.html)
-in the documentation for details on creating icons for the Godot editor.
+for details on creating icons for the Rebel Editor.